-As parents, you must teach your children that it is okay to fail or falter and it is acceptable too.
-Inability to accept failure may hamper with your child’s ability to perceive his problems and work towards finding its solutions in a better way.
+As parents, you must teach your children that it is okay to fail and make mistakes.
+Inability to accept failure may hamper your child’s ability to perceive his problems and work towards finding its solutions in a better way.

-You may make use of the above-mentioned problem-solving strategies for preschoolers and kids, and help them in dealing with their problems.
+You may make use of the above-mentioned problem-solving strategies for preschoolers and kids and help them in dealing with their problems.
 Along with these, problem-solving games can also help you teach your children these strategies.

 Problem Solving Games for Kids

-Anything taught to a child in a fun and exciting way may always grab your child’s attention.
-If you are sceptical about how you to teach your child various problem-solving skills through games, here we have some interesting problem-solving exercises for kids that you may try:
+Anything taught in a fun and exciting way will always grab your child’s attention.
+If you are sceptical about how to teach your child various problem-solving skills through games, we have some interesting problem-solving exercises for kids that you may try:

 1. Find the Treasure

 This is a great activity to teach the various problem-solving attributes to your child.
 This game may also help in understanding the concept of teamwork and working together in a group.
-Identify a few locations in the house and leave a clue each at each location.
-Make sure one clue leads to another, and there are goodies for the kids in the end.
+Identify a few locations in the house and leave a clue at each location.
+Make sure one clue leads to another, and there are goodies in the end.